 "You can rent a backhoe.
 You can buy one.
 What you cannot purchase is thirty years of knowing what the ground feels like when the blade hits something it shouldn't."

-Drawing on three decades of hands-on practice in enterprise GIS, facilities management, and institutional data systems, John Segars makes the case for the irreplaceable value of domain expertise — and gives practitioners the language to defend it, use it, and pass it on.
+Drawing on thirty years of hands-on practice across multiple industries, John Segars makes the case for the irreplaceable value of what you already know — and gives practitioners the language to defend it, use it, and pass it on.

 Starting out in a world where AI tools are already assumed.
 Learn to build the expertise that makes you the check on the machine — not just its operator.